Skip to Main Content (Press Enter)

 • where a Complainant is a solicitor who is a member of the Law Society, by an authorised officer of the Law Society;

-This person is referred to as the Representative for the purpose of this form.
-Where you make the complaint as a Representative on behalf of the Complainant, complete Part 1B.
+This person is referred to as the Representative for the purpose of the complaint form.

 How do you make a complaint?